 The Importance of the Right Equipment

-A recent San Diego Fire Department study of more than 700 intubations revealed a startling trend: in potential airway emergencies, EMTs and paramedics often failed to bring portable suction to the patient’s side until after the need for suction was clear.
-This cost precious minutes, potentially endangering patients.
+It’s been found that in potential airway emergencies, EMTs and paramedics often failed to bring portable suction to the patient’s side until after the need for suction was clear.
+This costs precious minutes, potentially endangering patients.

 Your portable suction unit needs to be with you at all times.
 The right suction unit can be easily transported to the patient.
 We can help you choose the right machine for your agency.
 To learn more, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Unit.